Al-Kabri: 1948 war and destruction

-Israeli period

 The village was likely occupied on the night of 20–21 May during the second stage of Operation Ben-Ami, by which time most of the inhabitants had fled.
 During their dispersal in Galilee some of the villagers were killed when it was discovered that they came from al-Kabri, in retaliation for the convoy ambush.

 According to Palestinian historian Walid Khalidi, the remaining structures in al-Kabri's lands in 1992 were "crumbled walls and stone rubble, overgrown with thorns, weeds, and bushes."

 A Jewish community by the same name, Kabri, was built on land adjacent to the site of the Palestinian village, which is also for agriculture and pasture land.

+Geography

+Al-Kabri was at the eastern end of the Western Galilee coastal plain.
+It was less than 5 km from the sea, with the Ga'aton River nearby to the south.
+The closest modern city is Nahariyya to the west.
+The villages lands were home to four springs: Ayn Mafshuh, Ayn Fawwar, Ayn al-'Asal, and Ayn Kabri.

+It is these springs that have brought people to the site since the Neolithic.